manateeit/mit-psa/docs/client_portal_plan.md

 This portal will allow your MSP clients to log in and manage their accounts, interact with support, and access necessary information.
 Below is a detailed plan covering required features, authentication mechanisms, and integration with your existing codebase.

+> Note: This document has been updated to reflect the new "client-portal" naming convention.

 ---

 ## **System Design for Customer Portal**